 - Six Flags Hurricane Harbor in Austell, Georgia (Reopened June 22)

-- Six Flags White Water in Marietta, Georgia (Reopened July 3)
+- Six Flags White Water in Marietta, Georgia (Reopened select days with reservation)

 - Six Flags Over Texas in Arlington, Texas (Reopened June 22)